automatic-ripping-machine/automatic-ripping-machine/arm_wiki/config-apprise.yaml.md

     **APPRISE:** /etc/arm/config/apprise.yaml

 2. Save the configuration
-3. From the ARM Settings / Apprise Config page, set the ID, Code, Webhook or other details for the required service.
+3. From the ARM Settings / Apprise Config page fill in the configuration in the [Apprise YAML style](https://github.com/caronc/apprise/wiki/config_yaml).
 4. Save the configration.
 5. To test the configuration, from the ARM Settings / Apprise Config page select 'Send Test Notification'.

     ARM will send a test notification, like the below, via the configured service(s).
     ```